 In contrast to its big-box industry peers, Costco has international operations that generate returns above its cost of capital.
 The warehouse club concept has shown promise in the U.K., Taiwan, Korea, and Australia, suggesting attractive global growth potential.
 Read more

-There is little room for further household penetration because Costco already has more than 70 million members; historical sales and earnings growth forecasts may not be sustainable.
+There is little room for further household penetration because Costco already has almost 80 million members; historical sales and earnings growth forecasts may not be sustainable.

 If Amazon decides to invest heavily behind its Pantry concept, the competitive environment could become more intense for Costco.